deepalihrawal/redesigned-rotary-phone/README.md

 # HelloWorld
 hi everyone!
-The Hello World project is a time-honored tradition in computer programming
+The Hello World project is a time-honored tradition in computer programming.
+This is my first project.